 The nutrients are even more rich in raw cacao powder since this is the most raw form of cocoa powder.
 As mentioned above you can use either option.
 I highly advocate to buy fair trade cocoa if you can which supports fair wages, fair treatment of farmers, and also supports small local farms in underdeveloped countries.

 With that, cheers, and enjoy!

-Vegan chocolate donut photos by Kathy Chrzaszcz for World of Vegan.
+Vegan chocolate donuts recipe by Kathy Chrzaszcz for World of Vegan.
 Recipe and photographs copyright of World of Vegan™, all rights reserved.
-Please note that this article contains affiliate links which means shopping through them helps lights on at World of Vegan!

 Leave a Comment

 These came out beautifully!
 Can’t wait to play with different decorative toppings.